ChorusOne/opus-pool-sdk/book/guide/7-mint-os-token.md

 ## Next Steps

 In this section, we focused on the core functionality of our application, which is submitting a minting transaction.
-To continue exploring the functionality of our application, you can proceed to the next section: [Unstaking Functionality][unstake].
+To continue exploring the functionality of our application, you can proceed to the next section: [burning Functionality][burn].

-Continue to [unstaking functionality][unstake]
+Continue to [burning functionality][burn]

-[unstake]: ./4-unstake.md
+[burn]: ./8-burn-os-token.md